ryanatkn/react-mobx-typescript-experiments/README.md

 - I like Mobx.
 - There's less boilerplate than with Redux.
-- Writing mutating operations is easier and less error-prone than transforming immutable data, and it's fully type safe, unlike Immutable.js.
+- Writing mutating operations is easier and less error-prone than transforming immutable data, and it's fully type safe, unlike Immutable.js and react-addons-update.
 - Composing computed properties feels natural and keeps everything nicely co-located.
   See [`src/stores/TodosStore`](https://github.com/ryanatkn/react-mobx-typescript-experiments/blob/gh-pages/src/stores/TodosStore.ts) for an example.
 - I chose to make all data transformations explicit by enabling `mobx.useStrict(true)`,